acarecor/cineflix-CLOUD-client/README.md

-# myFlix React app
+# CINEFLIX React App

-myFlix is a client-side application built using React, uses the server-side myFlix Rest API and the database (mongo DB atlas).
+CINEFLIX is a client-side application built using React, uses the server-side myFlix Rest API and the database (mongo DB atlas).

 ## Tech Stack used